chingu-voyages/moonshot-chingu-quiz/README.md

 1. [NextJS](https://github.com/vercel/next.js)

 ## Contributing
 This repository is open for contribution.
-For details on how to get started, check out our [Contributing Guide](ADD LINK).
+For details on how to get started, check out our [Contributing Guide](/CONTRIBUTING.md).

 ## Code of Conduct
-TODO: Shall we use one?
-Does anyone know a template we could use?
+Please check our [code of conduct](/CODE_OF_CONDUCT.md) before you start contributing.